KayneNetSec/networking-labs/33-ipv6-static-routes/README.md

 ## Reflection

 This lab tied together several IPv6 concepts from the previous two labs into a more complete topology.
-The most interesting part was discovering that R2 had the same link-local address assigned to both of its serial interfaces, which made gave insight into why specifying an exit interface is necessary when using link-local next hops in IPv6 static routes.
+The most interesting part was discovering that R2 had the same link-local address assigned to both of its serial interfaces, which gave insight into why specifying an exit interface is necessary when using link-local next hops in IPv6 static routes.
 The SLAAC process was also straightforward to configure, it was a good example of how IPv6 handles things a bit more efficiently than IPv4, which relies on dedicated protocols (ARP) and servers (DHCP).

 ---